-All boarders who wish to leave the campus overnight must fill out a Weekend/Overnight Leave Request by Tuesday of that week, before 9:00pm.
+All boarders who wish to leave the campus overnight must submit a request in the REACH program by Wednesday of that week, before 9:00pm.
 The host family or family friend must also approve the request which states they are aware of the request and will be present for supervision during the stay.
 They can do this when they receive an email through REACH for the requested leave.
 All boarders must return to the boarding house by 6:00pm on Sunday, unless prior permission has been given by the HDs.

-Our House Directors arrange weekend travel requests once they have been approved.
-They will also ensure that students who require transportation on weekends travel in a QMS vehicle to the appropriate location.
-All students must return from the Lower Mainland on the 3:45pm Horseshoe Bay Ferry or the 3:15pm Tsawwassen Ferry.
+Our House Directors arrange weekend travel requests once they have been approved through REACH.
+They will also ensure that students who require transportation on weekends, travel in a QMS vehicle to the appropriate location.
+All students must return from the Lower Mainland on the 12:45pm Horseshoe Bay Ferry or the 3:00pm Tsawwassen Ferry.
 A QMS vehicle will meet the returning students at the pre-arranged location to bring them back to the boarding house.
-If your child cannot or does not meet these scheduled trips established for the weekend leaves, staff must be notified before the scheduled pick-up time.
+If your child cannot or does not meet these scheduled trips established for the weekend leaves, boarding staff must be notified before the scheduled pick-up time.
 The student may require public transportation or a taxi to return to the School at their own expense.